-I, (staff member), acknowledge & Teen Ministry Health and Safety Policies) of the CAD Naject to all the stipulations set forth in that chapter that pertain to member. Č I acknowledge further that I am accountable to conduct myself it these stipulations and that my role may be ended by the program cretion, with or without cause, and without advance notice. • I acknowledge further that I am aware that in serving on the even vacy during the duration of the event and that my personal propeduly authorized staff leaders.
-Staff member signature Date
+I, \\\\\\ (staff member), acknowledge receipt of Chapter 4 (Children & Teen Ministry Health and Safety Policies) of the CAD Manual.
+I acknowledge that I am subject to all the stipulations set forth in that chapter that pertain to my conduct as a camp ministry staff member.

+I acknowledge further that I am accountable to conduct myself in my staff role in accordance with these stipulations and that my role may be ended by the program director or pastor, at his/her sole discretion, with or without cause, and without advance notice.

+I acknowledge further that I am aware that in serving on the event staff I forgo any expectation of privacy during the duration of the event and that my personal property may be searched at any time by duly authorized staff leaders.

+Staff member signature

+Date